micmejia/bible-dump/AMPC/Luke/Luke 9.md

 And all the people ate and were satisfied.
-And they gathered up what remained over--twelve [[^c]small hand] baskets of broken pieces.
+And they gathered up what remained over--twelve [small hand] baskets of broken pieces.